-The coronavirus pandemic is still in the accelerating phase in Joensuu and in North Karelia.
-Consequently, Karelia UAS will continue most of its activities remotely as we have done since 23rd November 2020.
+North Karelia is now again at the basic phase of the coronavirus epidemic.
+Karelia UAS will continue most of its activities remotely as we have done since last year.
 Only the necessary contact teaching and activities requiring special facilities (e.g. laboratory work and other research environments) will be held on campuses.

 The development of the coronavirus situation is monitored at Karelia UAS on a daily basis.
 The management meets for a situation analysis regularly and is prepared to take necessary action in order to ensure the safety of UAS activities in all circumstances.
 The safety instructions are updated whenever necessary.

 The new variants of COVID-19 spread more quickly than the previously known one.
 For this reason, THL and also Karelia now recommends keeping a distance of more than two metres to others.
 In addition, close contacts should be further reduced.

 - shall be maintained particularly in the hallways and lobby areas and while waiting in line.

 - shall be observed in recreational facilities, lounges and other shared areas and it is recommended that we avoid hanging around in these facilities if it is not necessary.
 Hand sanitizer shall be used when entering and leaving these areas.

 - between students shall be maintained in classrooms and in examination facilities.
 Students shall not attend lectures or exams sick or with any symptoms.